wylker/zomboid.ceilings/README.md

 ### Hook Priority
 The mod uses a careful hook sequence:
 1. `ISBuildPanel` detects ceiling entities first
-2. `DoTileBuilding` renders ghosts during mouse movement
-3. `ISBuildAction` handles actual building when clicked
+2. `ISBuildAction` handles actual building when clicked
-4. Server validation runs when needed
+3. Server validation runs when needed

 ### Compatibility
 - Works with any entity using the ceiling tag system